Town of Georgina camps

 Things To Know

-Before & After Care - 1 hour before and after care will be provided for most camps for an additional fee.
+Before and after care - One hour before and after care will be provided for most camps for an additional fee.

-Nut Aware Policy - The Town of Georgina Recreation & Culture Department has adopted a "Nut Aware" policy for all camps and programs.
-Therefore participants are asked not to bring food products that may contain nuts or traces of nuts (peanuts included) to a Town program or camp.
+Nut Aware Policy - The Town of Georgina Recreation and Culture Department has adopted a "Nut Aware" policy for all camps and programs.
+Participants are asked not to bring food products that may contain nuts or traces of nuts (peanuts included) to a Town program or camp.
 Should items that contain nuts be found, the product will be removed from the camp area and returned to the Parent/Guardian at the end of the day.